Small Furstenberg sets: Introduction

+Recall that the Hausdorff dimension of a set $E\sub\R^n$ is the unique real number $s$ characterized by the following properties: \begin{itemize} \item $\HH{r}(E)=+\infty$ for all $r<s$. \item $\HH{t}(E)=0$ for all $s<t$. \end{itemize} Therefore, to prove that a given set $E$ has dimension $s$, it is enough to check the preceding two properties, independently if $\HH{s}(E)$ is zero, finite and positive, or infinite.
+However, in general it is not true that, given a set $E$, there is a function $h\in\H$, such that if $g\succ h$ then $\HH{g}(E)=0$, and if $g\prec h$, then $\HH{g}(E)=+\infty$.
 The difficulties arise from two results due to Besicovitch (see \cite{rog98} and references therein).
 The first says that if a set $E$ has null $\HH{h}$-measure for some $h\in\H$, then there exists a function $g$ which is dimensionally smaller than $h$ and for which still $\HH{g}(E)=0$.
 Symmetrically, the second says that if a \emph{compact} set $E$ has non-$\sigma$-finite $\HH{h}$ measure, then there exists a function $g\succ h$ such that $E$ has also non-$\sigma$-finite $\HH{g}$ measure.
-These two results imply that if a set $E$ satisfies that there exists a function $h$ such that $\HH{g}(E)>0$ for any $g\prec h$ and $\HH{g}(E)=0$ for any $g\succ h$, then it must be the case that $0<\HH{h}(E)<+\infty$.
-This is the particular case in which $E$ is a so called $h$-set (generalizing the notion of $s$-set for those $s$-dimensional sets that satisfy $0<H^s(E) < +\infty$.
+These two results imply that if a set $E$ satisfies that there exists a function $h$ such that $\HH{g}(E)>0$ for any $g\prec h$ and $\HH{g}(E)=0$ for any $g\succ h$, then it must be the case that $0<\HH{h}(E)$ and $E$ has $\sigma$-finite $\HH{h}$-measure.

-But if we look for example at the set $\LL$ of Liouville numbers, this set is not an $h$-set for any $h\in\H$.
-These sets are called {\em dimensionless} (see \cite{ek06}).
-In addition, it is shown in \cite{or06} that there are two proper nonempty subsets $\LL_0, \LL_\infty\sub\H$ of dimension functions such that $\HH{h}(\LL)=0$ for all $h\in\LL_0$ and $\HH{h}(\LL)=\infty$ for all $h\in\LL_\infty$.
-This motivates the following notion of dimension partition (see \cite{chm10}).
+Now consider the set $\LL$ of Liouville numbers (see \cite{ek06}).
+It is shown in \cite{or06} that there are two proper nonempty subsets $\LL_0, \LL_\infty\sub\H$ of dimension functions, such that $\HH{h}(\LL)=0$ for all $h\in\LL_0$ and for all $h\in\LL_\infty$, the set $\LL$ has non $\sigma$-finite $\HH{h}$-measure.
+Therefore, this example shows that in the general setting of dimension functions, in order to detect the precise size of a given set, one needs to estimate a dimensional gap starting from a conjectured dimension function, both from above and from below.
+Precisely, one wants to measure how fast the quotient (or gap) $\frac{h}{g}$ between $g, h\in\H$ grows, whenever $g\prec h$ goes to zero.